Jason Pinnock: New York Jets

-New York Giants
+New York Giants (first stint)

 2022

 On August 31, 2022, the New York Giants claimed Pinnock off waivers.
 Head coach Brian Daboll named Pinnock a backup safety to begin the season, behind Xavier McKinney, Julian Love, and Tony Jefferson.
 He earned the position over Nate Meadors and Trenton Thompson and played under defensive coordinator Don Martindale.

 He was inactive for the Giants' 19–16 victory against the Carolina Panthers in Week 2 due to a shoulder injury.
 He was also inactive for two games (Weeks 5–6) after suffering an ankle injury.
 Pinnock did not start receiving snaps on defense until Week 10 due to Xavier McKinney suffering a broken hand and Tony Jefferson being placed on injured reserve due to a foot injury.
 In Week 10, he made four combined tackles (three solo) and 1.5 sacks during a 16–24 victory against the Houston Texans.
 He had his first career sack alongside teammate Dexter Lawrence on quarterback Davis Mills for a 12–yard loss and made his first solo sack on Mills for nine-yard loss in the third quarter.
 In Week 14, he earned his first start with the Giants at safety and set a season-high with nine combined tackles (eight solo) during a 22–48 loss against the Philadelphia Eagles.
 The following week, he had five combined tackles (four solo), set a season-high with two pass deflections, and forced a fumble during a 20–12 victory at the Washington Commanders in Week 15.
 He finished the season with 41 combined tackles (34 solo), 1.5 sacks, three pass deflections, a forced fumble, and a fumble recovery in 14 games and five starts.
 He received an overall grade of 61.3 from Pro Football Focus in 2023.